popdemtech/smartsite/walkthrough/1_Setup/2_1_install_nodejs_windows.md

 In particular, check for the existance of visualstudio-installer, visualstudio2019-workload-vctools, and visualstudio2019buildtools libraries.
 (Note: The exact version and name of the Visual Studio tool may have progressed to higher versions than in the example output.)

-Now that Node is installed, we'll get to building out `my-app`.
+Now that Node is installed, we'll get to building out `smartsite`.
 Keep the following in mind: Node.js is useful for more than serving web requests.
 Node.js can be used to build desktop applications, command-line scripts, developer libraries (things that can be `npm install`ed), and more.
 The Node.js ecosystem is ripe for software creation.

 ### Resources